and Direct Current

 HETERODYNING is the mixing of the incoming signal with the local

 oscillator frequency.
 This produces the two fundamentals and the sum and difference

-IMAGE FREQUENCY is an undesired frequency capable of producing
+An IMAGE Frequency is an undesired frequency capable of producing

-AUTOMATIC VOLUME/GAIN CONTROL is a circuit used to limit variations
+AUTOMATIC VOLUME/Gain CONTROL is a circuit used to limit variations

 in the output signal strength of a receiver.

 FADING is the variations in signal strength at the antenna of

 REVERSE AGC is when an amplifier is driven toward cutoff.

-FORWARD AGC is when an amplifier is driven toward saturation.
+forWARD AGC is when an amplifier is driven toward saturation.

 in a receiver when the receiver is receiving a CW signal and provides an audible

 A1.
 AM, FM, CW, SSB.

 A2.
-It generates an RF carrier at a given frequency within
+It generates an RF carrier at a given frequency within required

 A3.
 Power amplifier.